ihucos/passpod/README.md

 | 902ba3cda18... |
 |      ...       |

-The idea is to minimize the harm that compromissed passwords hashes can cause.
+The idea is to minimize the harm that a compromised password database can cause.
-An leaked passpod database does not contain a direct link between a username and its hashed password, this makes brute force attacks more difficult.
+A leaked Passpod database does not contain a direct link between a user name and its hashed password, this makes brute force attacks more expensive.
-When sufficient dummy hash entries are created, its not possible to get an approximate number of registered users.
+When sufficient dummy hash entries are created, it is difficult to get the approximate number of registered users.

-The design of Passpod also encourages the use of a separate Database for password storage, preventing application SQL injections attaks to compromisse the hashed passwords.
+The design of Passpod also encourages the use of a separate Database for password storage, preventing SQL injections attacks targeting the application to compromise the hashed passwords.
-Often password hashing is implemented on the fly and bundled with application code, passpod hopes to offer an modularized, better reviewed, more secure alternative.
+Often password hashing is implemented on the fly and bundled with application code, Passpod hopes to offer an modularized, better reviewed, more secure alternative.

 ### How To Use It

+Passpod offers a python library with a simple dictionary-like interface.
 ```python
 >>> from passpod impor passpod
 >>> passwords = passpod.open('sqlite:///tmp/mydb') # passwords is a dictionary-like object